-For purposes of this Statement of Executive Compensation, "named executive officer" of the Company means an individual who, at any time during the year, was:
+For purposes of this Information Circular, "named executive officer" of the Company means an individual who, at any time during the year, was:

+(a) each individual who, in respect of the Company, during any part of the most recently completed financial year, served as the Company's chief executive officer ("CEO"), including an individual performing functions similar to a CEO;

-- (a) the Company's chief executive officer ("CEO"); - (b) the Company's chief financial officer ("CFO"); - (c) each of the Company's three most highly compensated executive officers, other than the CEO and CFO, who were serving as executive officers as at the end of the most recently completed financial year and whose total salary and bonus exceeded \$150,000; and - (d) any additional individuals for whom disclosure would have been provided under (c) except that the individuals was not serving as an officer of the Company at the end of the most recently completed financial year; - each a "Named Executive Officer" ("NEO").
+- (b) each individual who, in respect of the Company, during any part of the most recently completed financial year, served as the Company's chief financial officer ("CFO"), including an individual performing functions similar to a CFO; - (c) in respect of the Company and its subsidiaries, the most highly compensated executive officer, other than individuals identified in paragraphs (a) and (b) above at the end of the most recently completed financial year whose total compensation was more than \$150,000 for that financial year; and - (d) each individual who would be a named executive officer under paragraph (c) but for the fact that the individual was neither an executive officer of the Company, nor acting in a similar capacity, at the end of the most recently completed financial year;

+(each a "Named Executive Officer" or "NEO").

-Based on the foregoing definition, during the last completed fiscal year of the Company, there were two (2) NEOs, namely, its President and CEO, David Wolfin and its CFO, Malcolm Davidson.
+Based on the foregoing definition, during the last completed fiscal year of the Company, there were three (3) NEOs, namely, its President, Peter Latta, its CEO, David Wolfin, and its CFO, Nathan Harte.